CheckPointSW/sddc/README.md

         * version: the gateway version (e.g. R77.30)

-        * policy: a name of pre-existing security policy package to be installed on the gateway
+        * policy: a name of a pre-existing security policy package to be installed on the gateway

+        * specific-network: an optional name of a pre-existing network object group that defines the topology settings for the interfaces marked with "specific" topology.
+This attribute is mandatory if any of the scanned instances has an interface with a topology set to "specific".
+Typically this should point to the name of a "Group with Exclusions" object, which contains a network group holding the VPC address range and excludes a network group which contains the "external" networks of the VPC, that is, networks that are connected to the internet

         * generation: an optional string or number that can be used to force re-applying a template to an already existing gateway.
 If generation is specified and its value is different than the previous value, then the template settings will be reapplied to the gateway